 The court found that Cape was not present in the USA only its subsidiary NAAC was present, the claimant’s unsuccessfully tried to argue the following/;

-The Agency Argument: that Cape was present in the USA because Cape’s subsidiaries were acting as Cape’s agents.
+- The Agency Argument: Cape was present in the USA because Cape’s subsidiaries were acting as Cape’s agents.
 The courts rejected this argument finding that the NAAC was authorised to carry on its own business independent of Cape and was not merely acting as Cape’s representative.

-The Single Economic Unit Argument: because companies are separate legal persons, it is possible for them to own shares in another company.
+- The Single Economic Unit Argument: As companies are separate legal persons, it is possible for them to own shares in another company.
 In such a situation, the owners of the parent company effectively have control over the subsidiary, thus in certain limited circumstances the law recognises this and treats the two companies as if they are not independent entities.
 The court held that this did not apply in Adams, holding that “there is no general principle that all companies in a group of companies are to be regarded as one”.

-The Corporate Veil Argument: the court held that this was not a situation in which the corporate veil could be pierced, holding that the defendants were perfectly entitled to structure their group so that legal liability would fall on another member of the group rather than the defendant company.
+- The Corporate Veil Argument: The court held that this was not a situation in which the corporate veil could be pierced, holding that the defendants were perfectly entitled to structure their group so that legal liability would fall on another member of the group rather than the defendant company.

 - Shares in a company have a fixed legal monetary value

 - Known as the nominal or par value